 It's surprising how endearing lovebirds can be.
 These little guys are packed with as much personality as larger species.
 Both hand-fed and parent-raised lovebirds are relentless in their quest for adventure.
 They are bold, playful, and willing to investigate everything in their world.

 Hand-fed individuals trust people in general and are quick to form a lasting bond with new owners.
 Breeders are easier to locate than you think, and a well-adjusted baby is often available at a nearby bird expo or specialty pet shop.

-Parent raised lovebirds are sold at large, chain pet stores and some small shops.
-These birds can still make loveable pets, but require patience from their new owners.
-They need to be shown that people are worth trusting, a challenge for anyone who has never owned a bird before.
-It's difficult to draw these birds out of their shell, but just as rewarding when successful.
+Parent-raised lovebirds are sold at large, chain pet stores and some small shops.
+These birds can still make lovable pets, but they require patience from their new owners.
+They need to be shown that people are worth trusting—a challenge for anyone who has never owned a bird before.
+It's difficult to draw these birds out of their shell, but it's just as rewarding when successful.

 Because of their small size, lovebirds make great pets if you're short on space.
 Your bird will require less food and smaller toys, and storing these items won't require large, bulky bins.
 Though lovebirds require a large cage, relative to their size, you're still only looking at a piece of furniture with a footprint of approximately 18 x 18 inches.These little guys also make smaller messes, which means cleaning up is a breeze.

 This small parrot is quite affordable.
 Some breeders will sell a well adjusted lovebird for as little as $30, which is what I paid for Bonnie at a bird expo.
 Their price in pet stores ranges from $60 to $150 depending on species and coloration.